-LTC understands that the needs of our regions workforce drive our educational programs and we are committed to working with regional partners to develop solutions to address workforce gaps and create a talent pipeline in key employment sectors.
+Lively Technical College acknowledges that the needs of our region's workforce guide our educational programs.
+We are dedicated to collaborating with regional partners to devise solutions to address workforce gaps, creating a talent pipeline in key employment sectors, and providing opportunities for community stakeholders to enhance their professional soft skills.

-- Review and align program offerings to reflect regional labor market data. - Analyze effectiveness of current marketing initiatives to meet market demand. - Communicate impact of workforce education programs and job placement to the community. - Administration will support and increase staff engagement and participation with community partners, business, industry, economic development leaders and Chamber of Commerce representatives.

-- Increase the number of shadowing opportunities, Open House events and provide on-going access to campus tours. - Enhance social media platforms with dissemination of positive narratives from students, employees, alumni and school partners. - Work with business and industry leaders to expand apprenticeship, externship and other work-based learning opportunities. - Evaluate and improve occupational advisory committees and include employers of past graduates. - Formalize and communicate program advisory committee expectations.
+- Review and align program offerings to reflect regional labor market data. - Analyze effectiveness of current marketing initiatives to meet market demand. - Communicate impact of workforce education programs and job placement to the community. - Administration will support and increase staff engagement and participation with community partners, businesses, industry leaders and economic development entities to promote job placement opportunities for students. - Increase the number of shadowing opportunities, Open House events and provide on-going access to campus tours. - Enhance social media platforms with dissemination of positive narratives from students, employees, alumni and school partners. - Work with business and industry leaders to expand apprenticeship, externship and other work-based learning opportunities. - Evaluate and improve occupational advisory committees and include employers of past graduates. - Formalize and communicate a formal system for soliciting feedback and recommendations from the program occupational advisory committee.